thedunston/LinuxContainerAnalysis/md/LTRACE_USAGE.md

 ## Files
 - **ltrace-full.sh** - Wrapper script that runs ltrace with optimal flags for malware analysis
-- **parse-ltrace.py** - Python parser that organizes ltrace output into readable categories
+- **parse-ltrace-behavior.py** - Python parser that analyzes behavioral patterns and maps to attack tactics

 ## Usage